 Background and HistoryBuilt in the early 1930s in the Art Deco style, the Las Vegas Post Office and Courthouse has been one of the most notable landmarks in Downtown Las Vegas for decades.
 By the end of the 1990s, this elegant property lost much of its purpose for municipal applications.
 Federal agencies officially sold the building to Las Vegas for a symbolic value of only one dollar.
+Click to book The Mob Museum admission.
 However, the city was supposed to redevelop the former courthouse and post office into a new cultural venue.
 More than 42 million dollars were spent on the renovation of this historic edifice.
 Federal, state and local grants were primarily used to transform the courthouse into the Mob Museum.
 In 2012, this attraction opened to the general public in the heart of Downtown Las Vegas.
 The founders of the institution have worked on other prominent projects, including the opening of the International Spy Museum in the nation's capital.
 Today, the Mob Museum operates as a non-profit organization with official 501(c)3 status.

 Exhibits and HighlightsFloor 1 at the Mob Museum includes several exhibits that focus on some of the most notorious mobsters in American history.
 The 100 Years of Made Men gallery includes mugshots, photographs and profiles of individuals who organized successful criminal enterprises.
 The Listening In gallery gives you a rare insight into private conversations between gangsters.
 The Crime Lab Experience presents the forensics and other advanced techniques used to investigate illicit activities.
 Other presentations on Floor 1 include the Organized Crime Today and Use of Force Training Experience.
 Floor 2 of the Mob Museum includes the Kefauver Hearings exhibit inside a former court room that actually hosted trials for decades.
 In the 1950s, a senator from Tennessee launched widespread investigations into suspicious mob activities in more than a dozen major cities nationwide.
 Open City, Web of Deceit and Mob's Greatest Hits are also installed on the second level of the museum.
 Floor 3 at the Mob Museum opens with Birth of the Mob, which explains the origins of mobs in the United States of America.
 Some other exhibits on this level include the Feds Fight Back, Follow the Money and Tentacles Spread.
 You can also learn about Al Capone's violent acts at the St. Valentine's Day Massacre Wall.
 Some of the exhibits at the Mob Museum also honour the heroic efforts of law enforcement.